 Estimated Useful Life

 Lab equipment 5 years

-Office equipment 3-5 years
+Office equipment 5 years

-Furniture and fixtures 3 years
+Computer equipment 3 years

 Leasehold improvements Shorter of useful life or remaining lease term

 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation are removed from the accounts and any resulting gain or loss is included in the consolidated statement of operations and comprehensive loss.
 Expenditures for repairs and maintenance are charged to expense as incurred.